abhijeetyaduwanshi/fetch-cli-tool/README.md

 # Fetch Geolocation CLI Utility

 ## Overview
 This command-line utility is for Fetch take home project that fetches geographic coordinates (latitude and longitude) based on United States city/state or ZIP code inputs.
 It queries the OpenWeather Geocoding API and returns location details.
-The utility supports multiple location inputs and enforces restrictions for HI (Hawaii) and AK (Alaska).
+The utility supports multiple location inputs and enforces restrictions for AK (Alaska) and HI (Hawaii).

 ## Features
 - Fetches latitude and longitude for United States city/state or ZIP code.
 - Supports multiple location queries at once.
 - Uses OpenWeather Geocoding API.
-- Rejects locations in HI (Hawaii) and AK (Alaska).
+- Rejects locations in AK (Alaska) and HI (Hawaii).
 - Provides clear output in the terminal.

 ## Folder Structure